NateEag/how-i-code/content/dates-and-times.rst

 ..
 TODO Link https://yourcalendricalfallacyis.com/ somewhere in here.

 ..
+TODO Add links to https://www.datafix.com.au/BASHing/2020-02-12.html and the relevant links from it in the bit on precision.

+..
 TODO Move naming advice to a naming article?

 ..
 TODO Consider whether '_on' and '_at' are clear enough to distinguish dates